pilgrimsage/pilgrimsage/README.md

 - 🌱 I’m currently learning **CI4**

-- 👨‍💻 All of my projects are available at [https://anoneon.github.io/myPortfolio/](https://anoneon.github.io/myPortfolio/](https://anoneon.github.io/myPortfolio/](https://anoneon.github.io/myPortfolio/)
+- 👨‍💻 All of my projects are available at (https://anoneon.github.io/myPortfolio/)

 - 📫 How to reach me **101eonhost@gmail.com**

-- ⚡ Fun fact **SnorLax | Doraemon | Kung Fu Panda**

 <h3 align="left">Connect with me:</h3>
 <p align="left">